 We are a biotechnology company that is focused on the discovery and development of novel molecules and related diagnostics to treat high unmet medical needs in oncology and immunology.
 Our lead product candidate in immunology is Foralumab (TZLS-401), which we believe is the only fully human anti-CD3 monoclonal antibody, or mAb, in clinical development.
 MAbs represent a single pure antibody produced by single clones and are an important class of human therapeutics for treating cancers and autoimmune diseases.
+In addition, we are accelerating development of another fully human monoclonal antibody anti-IL6R (TZLS-501) to treat acute inflammation resulting from infection with viral agents such as Coronaviruses.
 Antibodies produced in animals for use in humans, lead to strong, immune responses limiting their effectiveness and potentially leading to severe side effects.
 A process known as "humanization" removes most of the animal components of the antibody thereby lowering the immune response from the human immune system.
 The entire omission of other animal material, as in fully human antibodies, is the optimal goal to avoid incompatibility with the human immune system.
 Our lead product candidate in oncology is Milciclib (TZLS-201), which is an orally bioavailable, small molecule broad spectrum inhibitor of cyclin-dependent kinases, or CDKs, and Src family kinases.
 CDKs are a highly conserved family of enzymes that phosphorylate a specific group of proteins that are involved in regulating the cell cycle.
-The cell cycle is a series of events that take place in cells leading to division and duplication of its DNA to produce two daughter cells.
+The cell cycle is a series of events that takes place in cells leading to division and duplication of its DNA to produce two daughter cells.
 Src family kinases are non-receptor tyrosine kinase proteins encoded by the Src gene also involved in regulating cell growth and potential transformation of normal cells to cancer cells.
 We have a drug discovery pipeline of small molecule new chemical entities, or NCEs, and biologics.
 We employ a lean and virtual research and development, or R&D, model using highly experienced teams of experts for each business function to maximize value accretion by focusing resources on the drug discovery and development processes.
-Our mission is to design and deliver next generation therapeut
+Our mission is to design and deliver next generation therapeutics and diagnostics for oncology and immune diseases of high unmet medical need by combining deep understanding of disease biology with clinical development expertise.